-Less than two years later, I moved to London to work on the 2012 Summer Olympic and Paralympic Games.
-Lots has happened since then, and I've stayed in the UK.
+Less than two years later, I moved to London to work on the 2012 Olympic and Paralympic Games.
+A lot has happened since then, and I've stayed in the UK.
 London is my home.
 I became a British citizen in early 2021.

 In some cases, I came up with new ideas for these brilliant people to present to an audience, other times I simply hired them to do what they do best.

 Phew, thanks for reading to the end.
 If you want to connect with me, go here.
+Let's chat.